Burnley Players Salaries – Season 2021/2022

 Important information regarding Burnley FC

-Burnley have been champions of England twice, in 1920–21 and 1959–60, have won the FA Cup once, in 1914, and have won the Community Shield twice, in 1960 and 1973.
-The Clarets also reached the 1961 quarter-finals of the European Cup.
-They are one of only five teams to have won all top four professional divisions of English football, along with Wolverhampton Wanderers, Preston North End, Sheffield United and Portsmouth.
+Burnley have been champions of England twice, in 1920–21 and 1959–60, have won the FA Cup once, in 1913–14, and have won the FA Charity Shield twice, in 1960 and 1973.
+They have been runners-up in the First Division twice, in 1919–20 and 1961–62, and FA Cup runners-up twice, in 1946–47 and 1961–62.
+The team also reached the quarter-finals of the 1960–61 European Cup.
+Burnley are one of only five sides to have won all four professional divisions of English football, along with Wolverhampton Wanderers, Preston North End, Sheffield United and Portsmouth.
+When the team won the 1959–60 Football League, the town of Burnley became the smallest to have an English first-tier champion.

-Burnley have played home games at Turf Moor since 17 February 1883, after the club had moved from their original premises at Calder Vale.
-The club colours of claret and blue were adopted prior to the 1910–11 season in tribute to the dominant club of English football at the time, Aston Villa.
-Their current manager, Sean Dyche, was appointed on 30 October 2012.
+The team have played home games at Turf Moor since 1883, after they had moved from their original premises at Calder Vale.
+The club colours of claret and blue were adopted before the 1910–11 season in tribute to the then Football League champions Aston Villa.
+The club is nicknamed “the Clarets” because of the dominant colour of its home shirts.
+Burnley’s current emblem is based on the town’s coat of arms.
+The team have a long-standing rivalry with nearby club Blackburn Rovers, with whom they contest the East Lancashire Derby.